Bijnagte/groovy-clojure/README.md

 Why Clojure?
 -------------
 Clojure's functional programming capabilities are highly desirable.
-The original interest in developing this library was to be able to utilized Clojure's truly immutable, persistent data structures in our applications.
+The original interest in developing this library was to be able to utilize Clojure's truly immutable, persistent data structures in our applications.
 While other libraries such as Guava do offer immutable collections, Clojure stands out in terms of memory optimization in the sense that they are truly persistent.

 In addition to having the best functional collections available on the JVM, Clojure offers excellent concurrent programming